* openssl req -newkey rsa:2048 -nodes -keyout myCompany.key -out myCompany.csr

 - https://extensions.gnome.org/extension/1160/dash-to-panel/

-- settings -> ungroup applications
+- Dash-to-panel settings (right click) -> ungroup applications

 - settings -> system -> date/time -> show weekday